 And then the fun starts.
 The AIS is assessed at national level but in consensus with the provincial authorities.
-In other words DEA will consult with the provincial level equivalent and together they will come up with a consensus position on your application.
-Currently niloticus is considered sufficiently invasive enough for Limpopo, KZN, North West and Mpumalanga refusing permits to any applicants.
-So if you intend farming in these provinces your ambitions are over before they begin (curiously niloticus has been in the Limpopo river system for the last 17 years that we know about and DEA don’t seem to have done anything about it).
+In other words DEA will consult with their provincial level equivalents and together they will come up with a consensus position on your application.
+Currently niloticus is considered sufficiently invasive enough for Limpopo, KZN and Mpumalanga refusing permits to any applicants.
+So if you intend farming in these provinces your ambitions with the species are over before they begin (curiously niloticus has been in the Limpopo river system for the last 17 years that we know about and DEA don’t seem to have done anything about it).

-So the pressure is mounting and you are free to contact the man in charge GPreston@environment.gov.za and enquire as to what the status of the species is.
+The pressure is mounting all the time and you are free to contact the man in charge GPreston@environment.gov.za and enquire as to what the status of the species is.
 We’d recommend asking him once a week or so.
-Let them know that now is a good time to start catching up on the work that should have been done already.
+Let him know that now is a good time to start catching up on the work that should have been done already.

 Once your application is in, by law they have to answer you within 90 working days.
 It’s part of the legislation.
 You will then receive a polite letter of rejection which you will need to keep.
 Once you have your file, once niloticus does become permissible to farm (and it will) you’ll be right in front of the pack to get your permit issued.
 In the meantime, you can farm quite happily if not profitably with mossambicus, for which you do not need an AIS permit.
 You will need other permits however, and the docs below will give you a head start.

 Guide to Authorisation Requirements Aquaculture SA 2015 The User Friendly Legal Guideline for the Aquaculture Sector in South Africa National Environmental Management Act 107-1998 – Environmental Impact Assessment (20130211-GGN-36145-00101)